The 411 on FedNow Instant Payments

 How Bank Funds Transfer Will Work with FedNow

 The Federal Reserve plans to introduce FedNow in July 2023.
 Banks will need to sign up to offer FedNow (it’s not automatic).
-In addition, you may prefer CashApp, Venmo or Zelle or your family member or friend may not have a bank account or prefer CashApp, Venmo or Zelle.
+In addition, you may prefer Money Moves, CashApp, Venmo, PayPal, or your family member or friend may not have a bank account or prefer Money Moves, CashApp, Venmo, or PayPal.
 Those services will still be available.

 However, if you send money to a friend through a bank’s mobile app or online banking that uses FedNow, your friend will be able to immediately see the funds in their bank account if their bank is also using FedNow.
 If you own a business and use a business payment service, such as Square, you may be able to receive instant payments to your bank account from customers.